 Results

-Of all these fighters, there were two individuals that only appeared once, and as a result, they could not be fit properly in the model.
+Of all the fighters in our data set, there were two individuals that only appeared once, and as a result, they could not be fit properly in the model.
 We therefore removed these two individuals by removing two contests from the model.
 Our results are thus based on a total of 393 fighters in 598 fights.
-Additionally, as there were only 4 individuals classed as having an open stance, 10 individuals classed as having switch stance, and 11 individuals whose stance was not classified.
-We created an ‘other’ category to classify these individuals.

 For our first model, we explored whether previous contest outcome, the type of facial hair, height, stance, and reach affected the outcome of a contest.
 The only factor that significantly predicted contest outcome was the reach a fighter had, with individuals with a longer reach winning more fights (z=2.666, p=0.008).
 The type of stance a fighter used also significantly affected fight outcome, but this was driven by the fact that fighters using stance classified as other (N=25) performed significantly worse than individuals using an orthodox stance (N=292; z=-2.517, p=0.01).
 Individuals using a southpaw stance (N=76) performed equally to individuals using an orthodox stance (z=1.598, p=0.11).
 There was no effect of previous contest outcome, height, or whether an individual had a beard (Table 1).
 As a result, the type of facial hair an individual possessed did not affect their fighting ability score (Figure 1).

 We next separated the contests by the type of outcome.
 The first group consisted of fights that occurred in either a knock-out (KO, N=83) or technical knock-out (TKO, N=117); both contest outcomes are judged by the referee and occur when the defender cannot defend themselves.
 The second group consisted of stoppage due to injury (N=7), submissions (N=97), judge decisions (N=277), and some type of disqualification or no contest judgment (N=17).
 We separated these data in this manner because the hypothesis that beardedness functions as a protective organ against blows to the face states that beards should reduce the likelihood of knockouts, but should not affect contest outcomes determined in other manners (e.g, submission).
 Because previous contest outcome and height did not have an effect in our first model, and because it was only individuals that used a stance classified as other (N=25) that did significantly worse, we removed previous contest outcome, height, and stance from this second model.
-Neither facial hair nor reach affected contest outcomes in contests with knock-outs (N=200) or fights ending in decisions (N=398, Table 2, Figure 2), suggesting that beards may not provide any protective advantage during fights.
+Neither facial hair nor reach affected contest outcomes in contests with knock-outs (N=200) or fights ending in decisions (N=398, Table 2, Figure 2), suggesting that beards do not provide any protective advantage during fights.

 Discussion